 It is important to use the correct Originating Agency Identification (ORI) when submitting fingerprints.
 If you do not provide an ORI number or if you provide an incorrect ORI number to the service provider, the board office will not receive your fingerprint results, so it is extremely important to use the correct ORI when having your fingerprints scanned.

 Applicants can use any FDLE approved Livescan service provider to submit their fingerprints.
 The applicant is fully responsible for selecting the service provider and ensuring the results are reported to the Department.
-For more information, FAQs, and a list of all approved Livescan service providers please visit the Department’s website.
+For more information, FAQs, and a list of all approved Livescan service providers please visit the Background Screening website and click on the Livescan Service Providers tab.

 Please take the Nursing Electronic Fingerprint Form with you to the Livescan provider.Please check the service provider’s requirements to see if you need to bring any additional items.
 Please verify the Originating Agency Identification (ORI) number submitted by the Livescan service provider matches the information provided by the Florida Board of Nursing.